 Social Media and Scaling Up

-Eventually your store will reach a place of equilibrium, and this can be a good thing if you need a breather after making adjustments.
-But stability for too long leads to stagnation, and there may come a time to catalyze scaling up on your own rather than wait for more customers to come pouring in.
+Eventually, your store will reach a place of equilibrium, and this can be a good thing if you need a breather after making adjustments.
+But stability for too long leads to stagnation, and there may come a time to catalyze scaling up on your own rather than waiting for more customers to come pouring in.
 Don’t be afraid to start the process in reverse.
-Begin making the changes in your workflow or on the site, and let the world know!
+Begin making the changes in your workflow or on the site, and let the world know.

 Titans of Industry